federicotdn/verb/README.md

   - **Host**: The last defined heading's URL host will be used.
   - **Port**: The last defined heading's URL port will be used.
   - **Path**: All paths will be concatenated, starting from the first heading (i.e. the one with the lowest level).
   - **Query**: Query string arguments will be merged.
-Values from higher level headings take priority.
+Values from higher level headings have higher priority.
   - **Fragment**: The last defined heading's URL fragment will be used.
-- **Headers:**: All headers will be merged.
-Values from higher level headings take priority.
+- **Headers**: All headers will be merged.
+Values from higher level headings have higher priority.
 - **Body**: The last request body present in a heading will be used (if no heading defines a body, none will be used).

 If you try to send a request from the level 1 header, you'll get an error, as at that level there's no specified HTTP method.